 Successful students may articulate into the Master of Professional Practice (Leadership).Read More

-Students must successfully complete four Professional Practice credentials which include two core credentials (Communications and Self-management) plus a minimum of one Leadership Specialist Knowledge credential and one elective credential (Note: the elective credential can be replaced with another Leadership Specialist Knowledge credential).
+Students must successfully complete four Professional Practice credentials which include two core credentials (Communications and Self-management) plus two Leadership Specialist Knowledge credentials.

 Successful attainment of Professional Practice credentials is based on evidence provided from professional practice, hence recognition through authentic learning experiences.
 All professional practice credentials are linked to the Deakin Graduate Learning Outcomes and will be assessed within the context of the leadership discipline.
 The credentials may be attempted separately or simultaneously and are assessed by an assessment panel that includes both academic and industry representatives.
 Please refer to the table below for the list of credentials.

 *Applicants who have not satisfied the level requirement, or who have successfully achieved the credential but not within the required timeframe may be permitted to seek re-credentialing.